 If You have any questions about your Plan, you should contact the Plan Administrator.
 If you have any questions about this statement or about your rights under ERISA, or if you need assistance in obtaining documents from the Administrative Manager, you should contact the nearest office of the Employee Benefits Security Administration, U.S. Department of Labor, listed in your telephone directory or the Division of Technical Assistance and Inquiries, Employee Benefits Security Administration, U.S. Department of Labor, 200 Constitution Avenue N.W., Washington, D.C.
 20210.
-You may also obtain certain publications about your rights and responsibilities under ERISA by calling the publications hotline of the Employee Benefits Security Administration and a list of EBSA field offices at the website of the EBSA at www.dol.gov/ebsa.
+You may also obtain certain publications about your rights and responsibilities under ERISA by calling the publications hotline of the Employee Benefits Security Administration.
+You may also find answers to your questions and a list of EBSA field offices at the website of the EBSA at www.dol.gov/ebsa.